maximtrp/scikit-na/docs/source/stats.rst

     # Quantitative data
     cols_numeric = data.columns[(data.dtypes == float) | (data.dtypes == int)]

-We should also specify a column with missing values (NAs) that will be used to split the data in the selected columns into two groups: NA (missing) and Filled (non-missing).
+We should also specify a column with missing values (NAs) to be used for splitting the data in the selected columns into two groups: NA (missing) and Filled (non-missing).

 Qualitative data
 ----------------